taywil612/TaylorPortfolio/README.md

 - I would also definitely consider myself a fast learner!
 - Computer Science background, most proficient in programming languages: C++ and Python
 - I also have experience in other languages such as SQL/SQLite, Java/Javascript, and HTML/CSS
-- I have worked with Linux, Docker Desktop and Ubuntu
+- I have worked with Linux, and Ubuntu

 **So far I have worked with many software/coding applications such as...**